kyrcha/kyrcha.info/src/pages/resources/_machine_learning.md

 subtitle: "My machine learning resources"
 ---

-This page contains machine learning (aka data mining/statistical inference) resources I have created like tutorials, notes etc. and useful links to other websites.
+This page contains machine learning (aka data science/data mining/statistical inference) resources I have created like tutorials, notes etc. and useful links to other websites.

+In the [deep-learning-pipelines github repo](https://github.com/kyrcha/deep-learning-pipelines) there are notebooks with some end-to-end pipelines I've built as examples, while in the [ml-rants github repo](https://github.com/kyrcha/ml-rants) there are notebooks with various machine learning examples that do not include neural networks.
 I also keep a curated list of links in my [ml-directory github repo](https://github.com/kyrcha/ml-directory).

 ### Book